nitishdhamu/pneumonia-detection/README.md

 - ROC-AUC ≥ 0.90 on held-out test set
 - Grad-CAM highlights plausible lung regions
-- Lightweight structure for easier reproducibility
+- Lightweight structure compared to major project

 ---

 ## 👨‍💻 Author

-This project was developed by Nitish Dhamu as part of the Minor Project.
+This project was developed by **Nitish Dhamu** as part of the Minor Project.

 ---

 ## ⚖️ Notes

 - Dataset is pediatric; may not generalize to adults.
-- Labels are folder-based and may include some noise.
+- Folder-based labels can include some noise.
 - No PHI is collected or stored.
 - Disclaimer shown: *Not for diagnostic use*.

 ---